IIP-Design/prettier-config/README.md

+# :warning: THIS REPO HAS BEEN ARCHIVED :warning:

+The GPA Lab team no longer uses Prettier to format it's code.
+As such, this repository has been archived and is no longer being maintained.
+The code is preserved here as a reference.

 # GPA/LAB Prettier Config

 This package extends [Prettier](https://prettier.io/) with a custom configuration so that code can be automatically formatted to conform to the GPA/LAB style guide.